-- 2.1 This option is designed for cutting very high rates.
+- 2.1 This option is designed for cutting at very high-speed rates.
 The knife blade is continuously rotated at a speed between 400 and 1200 cuts/minute.
-A variable speed D/C motor with tachogenerator replaces the standard Bench-Cut A/C motor. - 2.2 A ten-turn potentiometer and a digital LED cuts/minute indicator provide control.
-A change over switch allows either on-demand (clutch/brake) or continuous rotation operation to be selected. - 2.3 Cut length is determined by the relationship between blade rotation speed and Linespeed, e.g. - 13.5 m/min linespeed divided by 900 cuts minute - 13.5/900 = 0.015 metre (15mm) cut length - 2.4 Since linespeed is normally fixed, the operator must adjust the blade speed to achieve the cut length required.
-The cuts/minute indicator is provided to assist this function. - 2.5 It is recommended that the operator estimate the blade speed required using the above calculation.
-They will need to check the actual cut length produced and trim the blade speed up or down. - 2.6 When the selector switch is used to select on-demand operation, the cutter motor speed is automatically set to a fixed speed, which gives optimum performance in on-demand mode.
+A variable speed DC motor with Tachogenerator replaces the standard Econo-Cut A/C motor. - 2.2 A ten-turn potentiometer and a digital LED cuts/minute indicator provide control.
+A change over switch allows either on-demand (clutch/brake) or continuous rotation operation to be selected. - 2.3 Cut length is determined by the relationship between blade rotation speed and linespeed, e.g 13.5 m/min linespeed divided by 900 cuts minute 13.5/900 = 0.015 metre (15mm) cut length - 2.4 Since linespeed is normally fixed, the operator must adjust the blade speed to achieve the cut length required.
+The cuts/minute indicator is provided to assist this function.
+The cut/minute indicator has a dual function of total cuts and rate and the display toggles between the two by pressing buttons marked "SEL". - 2.5 It is recommended that the operator estimates the blade speed required using the above calculation.
+Check the actual cut length produced and trim the blade speed up or down to adjust. - 2.6 When the selector switch is used to select on-demand operation, the cutter motor speed is automatically set to a fixed speed, which gives optimum performance in on-demand mode.
 When switching the continuous rotation mode, the motor will set itself to whatever speed has been set on the ten-turn potentiometer.